StergachisLab/HPRC-R2-Single-Molecule-Telomere-Analysis/README.md

 ### Dependencies

 This analysis is performed using relatively standard bioinformatics and data science packages.
+These can all be installed with conda or mamba.

 python (>=3.11) dependencies:
 * numpy           1.24.4